The Base (neo-Nazi group): Jason Lee Van Dyke

-Jason Lee Van Dyke, the former lawyer and one-time leader of the Proud Boys, who was recently alleged to have tried to plot the assassination of a rival, attempted to join the Base, but was denied membership for being a "huge liability".
-In an effort to convince the group's leaders that he should be allowed to join the Base and would be a productive member, Van Dyke offered up his expertise in weapons training and his property in Decatur, Texas for a paramilitary camp.
+Jason Lee Van Dyke, the former lawyer and one-time leader of the Proud Boys, was alleged in 2020 to have tried to plot the assassination of a rival, attempted to join the Base, but was denied membership for being a "huge liability".
+In an effort to convince the group's leaders that he should be allowed to join the Base and would be a productive member, Van Dyke offered up his expertise in weapons training and his property in Decatur, Texas, for a paramilitary camp.

 Patrik Jordan Mathews

 A combat engineer master corporal, Patrik Jordan Mathews (a.k.a.
 Dave Arctorum or "coincidence detector") of the Canadian Armed Forces Reserve, was identified as one of the three arrested.
 Earlier, on 16 August 2019, Mathews had been outed as organizing a terrorist cell for The Base and Atomwaffen in Manitoba via undercover reporting by the Winnipeg Free Press.
 He was also described as putting up posters to "intimidate and threaten local anti-fascist activists".
 Other posters in Manitoba, which began appearing in July, stated "Save your Race, Join The Base" and "The Base: Learn Train Fight".
 Vice News also discovered he had participated in a training camp in the U.S. state of Georgia.
-While not charging him, on August 19, the RCMP searched his home in Beausejour, Manitoba and seized guns.
+On August 19, the RCMP searched his home in Beausejour, Manitoba and seized guns.
 The military had been alerted about Mathews in April and launched an investigation in July.
 By August 24, he had gone missing and was reported as being voluntarily released from the Forces.

 Mathews' truck was found near the border in Piney, Manitoba, and it was assumed he had entered the United States illegally.
 It is possible Mathews was assisted by a Minnesota cell of The Base.
-Arrested in January 2020, Mathews and Brian M. Lemley Jr., 33, pleaded guilty to weapons charges in Greenbelt MD, and were sentenced in October 2021 to nine years in prison.
+Arrested in January 2020, Mathews and Brian M. Lemley Jr., 33, pleaded guilty to weapons charges in Greenbelt, Maryland, and were sentenced in October 2021 to nine years in prison.
 William G. Bilbrough IV, 19, was sentenced to five years for illegally bringing the Canadian into the USA.